*This article has been updated to reflect the second round of PPP loans that opened in January 2021.

-For many businesses, government aid provided much-needed relief from the financial blow dealt by coronavirus.
-However, finance chiefs are now finding that the $2.2 trillion CARES Act presents an accounting conundrum: As quarter-end approaches, how do we classify the aid on financial statements, as a loan or as a grant?
+For many businesses, government aid has provided much-needed relief from the financial blow dealt by coronavirus.
+However, finance chiefs are now finding that 2020’s $2.2 trillion CARES Act and the Coronavirus Response and Relief Supplemental Appropriations Act of 2021 both present an accounting conundrum: How do we classify the aid on financial statements: as a loan or as a grant?

 Unfortunately, lacking a U.S. Generally Accepted Accounting Principles (GAAP) standard that specifically addresses accounting by business entities for forgivable government assistance, there is no clear answer.